denzelrenner/LIFE4136-Group1-Rotation2/README.md

  1. Follow the link to the [uniprot](https://www.uniprot.org/align) website and navigate to the tab labelled `Align`

- 2. Copy and paste all the sequences from the `g46214_homologs.fasta` you generated above into the query field then click the `Run align` button
+ 2. Copy and paste all the sequences from the `g46214_homologs.fasta` you generated in Part3 of the anlysis into the query field then click the `Run align` button

  3. On the results page, click on the `download` option and choose `FASTA` format from the drop-down menu before downloading the allignment.
 When prompted to enter a file name, enter `g46214_allignment.fasta`

- 4. To build a phylogenetic tree from this allignment we will use raxml by running the command below.
+ 4. To build a phylogenetic tree from this allignment we will use RAxML-NG by running the command below.
 This will produce a file with the extension `.besttree` which is the unrooted best maximum likelihood tree.
 To find out more about the `.besttree` extension, you can read through this paper (Kozlov, A.M., Darriba, D., Flouri, T., Morel, B. and Stamatakis, A., 2019.
 RAxML-NG: a fast, scalable and user-friendly tool for maximum likelihood phylogenetic inference.
 Bioinformatics, 35(21), pp.4453-4455.) or have a look on the [RAxML-NG github page](https://github.com/amkozlov/raxml-ng/wiki/Output:-files-and-settings#output-prefix)

 ```bash